-Welcome to the Guernsey Housing Association’s privacy notice

 We respect your privacy and are committed to protecting your personal data.
-This privacy notice will inform you as to how we look after your personal data, tell you about your privacy rights and how the Data Protection (Bailiwick of Guernsey) law, 2017 (the Law) protects you.
+This privacy notice will inform you as to how we look after your personal data, tell you about your privacy rights and how the Data Protection (Bailiwick of Guernsey) Law, 2017 (the Law) protects you.

 This privacy notice applies regardless of how you provide personal data to the Guernsey Housing Association (GHA), including the following circumstances: